 In 2025, it was reported that RRI was party to a controversial settlement with the National Park Service that forced multi-generational ranchers to be removed from their land in Northern California.
 RRI and several other left-of-center environmentalist organizations reportedly coordinated with the Biden administration to reach a settlement removing the ranchers while forcing the ranchers to sign non-disclosure agreements in order to establish environmental protections over land close to Point Reyes National Seashore.
 4

-The Resource Renewal Institute was founded by Huey Johnson, a prominent left-of-center environmental activist who made a name for himself opposing real estate development north of San Francisco in the 1970s.
+The Resource Renewal Institute (RRI) was founded by Huey Johnson, a prominent left-of-center environmental activist who made a name for himself opposing real estate development north of San Francisco in the 1970s.
 Johnson founded RRI in 1985 after working as the California Secretary of Resources from 1977 to 1982 under Governor Jerry Brown (D).
 1 2

-RRI has three main program focus areas: public lands, oceans and rivers, and “working landscapes.”
+According to its website, the Resource Renewal Institute (RRI) has three main program focus areas: public lands, oceans and rivers, and “working landscapes.”
 5

 Its public lands project seeks to restore Point Reyes National Seashore in the National Park System in Northern California.
 The restoration focuses on rehabilitating the Native Tule elk by increasing elk territory through the removal of cattle ranchers from nearby grazing land.
 6 4